Blogging vs social media: what if marketing didn’t fry your nervous system?

 Personally, I now write one blog post a month.
 Then I repurpose it for my email list and social media.

-This is one of the reasons blogging vs social media can feel so different – you’re not trying to be everywhere every day.
-You’re just showing up, with substance, when it matters.
+This is one of the reasons blogging vs social media can feel so different.
+With blogging you’re not trying to be everywhere every day.
+You’re showing up, with substance, when it feels right.

 For me, this is a much more enjoyable approach to content creation and feels loads better on my nervous system, too.